 Oldie but goodie

 We checked in our bags and sat down to wait for our flight.
-The friend I was flying with wasn’t a very keen flying, whereas I loved all aspects of flying and aircraft and has since I was a boy.
+The friend I was flying with wasn’t a very keen flyer, whereas I loved all aspects of flying and aircraft and have since I was a boy.

 We heard an aircraft arriving so looked out to see an East African Airways DC-3 about to land.

 When he realized this was the aircraft we were flying to Nairobi in my friend went as white as a sheet.